DingpingZhang/SimpleFactoryGenerator/README.md

 This library is used to assist in the implementation of the *Simple Factory Pattern* by automatically generating conditional branch structure in the factory class at **compile time**, thus solving the problem of the pattern violating the ["open-close principle"](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

-Support for [Factory Method Pattern](https://refactoringguru.cn/design-patterns/factory-method) was added in `v0.6.0` (see section 3.1), so for the name of the repo *SimpleFactoryGenerator*, you can read as "Simple-Factory Generator" or "Simple Factory-Generator".

 ## 1. Why?

 The introduction and use of the *Simple Factory Pattern* will not be described here.
 One of the drawbacks of this pattern is the need to manually maintain a (potentially huge) conditional branch structure for creating concrete instances of a given enumeration type (including strings).
 As a result, the pattern violates the "open to extensions, closed to modifications" design principle, which is solved by this library.
 The idea is very simple: design principles are a set of rules of thumb to facilitate the maintenance of code by *Humans*, to compensate for some of the limitations of human thinking.
 Therefore, there is no violation of the *Design Principles* by simply leaving this difficult-to-maintain part of the code to the **compiler**.